IP scanners are an essential tool to help you monitor your network for new devices.

 The “Plus” features of this package include system hardening guides on device settings and a patch manager that makes a software inventory and automatically detects whenever patches and updates for those resources become available.
 The patch manager can be set to automatically apply new patches within allowed time windows.

-ManageEngine offers a free edition of this tool and that is limited to monitoring 25 endpoints.
-The paid package is affordable and it is sized to be suitable for small businesses.
+ManageEngine offers a free edition (and keeping in mind that we do love free) of this tool that is limited to monitoring 25 endpoints.
+The paid package is affordable, and it is sized to be suitable for small businesses.
 Larger companies can access plans with more capacity and there is also a multi-site version available.

 Pros: